aica-technology/network-interfaces/README.md

 #### One container with host (container not on host network)

 The container is an SSH server or needs to be on a user-defined network, but the robot is connected directly to the host machine.
 This is almost the same case as above:

-- The controller sends the command on `*:1602` and receives the state on `*:1601` with both sockets binding.
-In that case, run `./zmq_loopback_command 0.0.0.0:1601 0.0.0.0:1602` or ` python3 zmq_loopback_command.py 0.0.0.0:1601 0.0.0.0:1602` to receive and print the command and send back a random state.
+- The controller sends the command on `*:1602` and receives the state on `*:1601` with both sockets binding: run `./zmq_loopback_command 0.0.0.0:1601 0.0.0.0:1602` or ` python3 zmq_loopback_command.py 0.0.0.0:1601 0.0.0.0:1602` to receive and print the command and send back a random state.